anthony0br/DocumentService/docs/tutorial.md

 ## Best Practices

-**Strict Mode:** Always write your scripts in strict mode to benefit from the type-checking features of DocumentService.
+**Strict types:** Write your scripts in strict mode to benefit fully from the type-checking features of DocumentService.
+Be as precise as you can with types - using `any` or other loosely-defined types for your fields will have little to no benefit.

+**Use good tools:** Roblox Studio's script editor doesn't provide great linting - luau-lsp is better for taking full advantage of type-checking.

-**Seperation:** Put your `DataSchema`, `DataInterface`, and `dataCheck` in a separate ModuleScript for better maintainability.
+**Seperation:** You might want to put your default table, migrations, types and your check function in a separate file to keep things manageable and modular.

+**Use cache where you can:** Minimise methods that call DataStore APIs, such as `Read` and `Update`, in favour of `GetCache` and `SetCache`.
+This improves performance and reduces the chance of hitting limits.

 ## Editing Player Data